grig23/primetime.en/help/programming/tvsdk-1.4-for-desktop-hls/r-psdk-dhls-1.4-notification-system/notification-system/c-psdk-dhls-1.4-notification-system.md

 ---
 description: MediaPlayerNotification objects provide information about changes in player status, warnings, and errors.
 Errors that stop the playback of the video also cause a change in the status of the player.
-seo-description: MediaPlayerNotification objects provide information about changes in player status, warnings, and errors.
-Errors that stop the playback of the video also cause a change in the status of the player.
-seo-title: Notifications for player status, activity, errors, and logging
 title: Notifications for player status, activity, errors, and logging
-uuid: 7ce5bed0-f312-437e-a82f-b1d4a8e1926c
 ---

 # Overview {#notifications-for-player-status-activity-errors-and-logging-overview}